intellectivelab/docs.intellectivelab.com/_docs/unity-react/components/grid.md

 ## Multiple Column Sorting

-Default Grid allows multiple columns to be sorted at a time within the content list.
+Default grid allows multiple columns to be sorted at a time within the content list.
+Grid column can be configured as sortable or not.

-To sort grid by a column, move mouse over the column header and grayed out arrow (sorting direction indicator) will appear.
-Clicking to column will activate ascending sorting and its icon will become contrast.
+To sort grid by a sortable column, move mouse over the column header and grayed out arrow (sorting direction indicator) will appear.
+Clicking to the column header or the arrow will activate ascending sorting and its icon will become contrast.
 Next click will toggle sorting to descending, and third click will remove sorting for the column, and so on.

 ![react_multiple-column-sorting-arrow](grid/images/multicolumnsort_react_arrow.png)

 Sorting direction may be changed also via column menu.
-Click to down-pointing triangle in the column header, and menu will open.
+To open the menu, click to down-pointing triangle in the column header.
 There are options _Sort Ascending_, _Sort Descending_ and _Remove sort_ that work as per above.

 ![react_multiple-column-sorting-menu](grid/images/multicolumnsort_react_menu.png)